 There are definitely more men than woman in this country – blame the male-dominated oil and gas industry, for starters – and men who move here often complain that it is hard to meet women.
 This can be particularly true for those working for government companies and who mainly socialise with Emiratis.
 That said, expats working in private ventures will find themselves outnumbering the ladies too.
 Joining one of the many expat organisations, gyms and social clubs can help.

 + PRO: Cheap taxi fare

 A standard taxi fare is relatively cheap, making getting around easy and accessible.

 - CON: The traffic

-The worst of it is in morning rush hour (8am-ish) and when school lets out (1.30pm to 3pm).
-Abu Dhabi's large grid system of multi-lane roads, U-turns, crowded back streets and preponderance of aggressive, horn-honking, light-flashing drivers further contribute to tough driving conditions.
+The worst of it is in morning rush hour and when school lets out.
+Abu Dhabi's large grid system of multi-lane roads, U-turns, crowded back streets and a preponderance of aggressive, horn-honking, light-flashing drivers further contribute to tough driving conditions.

 The closer to downtown and the Corniche, the worse it is.
-Many people move out to less congested areas, such as Khalifa City off the island, and the new developments out by the Shangri-la Hotel and Qariyat al Beri complex in Musharif.
+Many people move out to less congested areas, such as Khalifa City off the island, and the developments out by the Shangri-la Hotel and Qaryat al Beri complex in Musharif.